 What Does the One Big Beautiful Bill Act Mean for Estate Planning?

-Many Americans will be able to capitalize on the expected estate tax exemption increase provided by the One Big Beautiful Bill Act.
+As the One Big Beautiful Bill Act becomes law, many Americans are left wondering how it will impact them financially.
+While this controversial Bill will have varying impacts on different segments of society, the ramifications that effect Estate Planning are profound.
+For those with substantial assets, it offers the ability to capitalize on the expected estate tax exemption increase.
 This increase allows for an exemption of $15,000,000 per person ($30,000,000 for married couples).
 This statute diverges from the Tax Cuts and Jobs Act’s expiration clause that was set to lower the exemption on December 31st of this year.
-Larger estates can utilize this new allowance to transfer sizeable portions of their wealth before further legal shifts inevitably occur.
+This means wealthy couples can transfer up to $30,000,000.00 before a hefty, blended state and federal tax of over 50% kicks in.
+While larger estates can leverage this allowance to transfer sizeable portions of their wealth before inevitable legal shifts occur, everyday American households stand to benefit as well.

-Our firm specializes in fully customizable Estate Plans that ensure families can protect their assets, their loved ones, and themselves.
-Schedule a free consultation today and see if Wiley Law can assist you in creating the perfect Estate Plan.
+Although the Bill takes effect in 2026, it is important to document your intentions and pick the right people to steward your wealth today, as not acting early enough can have serious ramifications for how well your Estate Plan protects you.
+Fortunately, our firm specializes in fully customizable Estate Plans that ensure families can protect their assets, their loved ones, and themselves.
+Schedule a free consultation today to see if Wiley Law can assist you in creating the perfect Estate Plan.

 Next